haily835/keystroke-recognition/README.md

 ## Training and testing

-- keystroke detector to classify iddle and typing moments
+- keystroke detector to classify idle and typing moments
-- keystroke classifier to identify which key typed
+- keystroke classifier to identify which key is pressed

-### Local machine with only cpu for development
+### Local machine with CPU for development

 1. Training
    Detect model: